Adaptive Backtracking Line Search: Future work: further applications, extensions and limitations

+In machine learning, models such as over-parameterized neural networks are sufficiently expressive to \textit{interpolate} immense datasets \citep{Zhang2016,Ma2018}.
+Interpolation provides theoretical foundation for the stochastic line search (SLS) proposed by \citet{vaswani2019painless}, which enforces the Armijo condition on the training mini-batches.
+In the same vein, \citet{galli2023dont} replaced the Armijo condition in SLS with a nonmonotone criterion and used Polyak's step-size to devise an initial step-size heuristic, obtaining the Polyak Nonmonotone Stochastic (PoNoS) method.
+Below, we reproduce experiment 1 from \citep{galli2023dont} to demonstrate the potential of applying ABLS in combination with stochastic line search in the interpolating regime. \cref{fig:MLP_MNIST} shows that combining ABLS with PoNoS leads to good test accuracy in fewer epochs (details in \cref{sec:app-stochastic}.)
+We defer fully developing this application to future work.

-Adaptive adjustment may be useful to enforce other conditions that are affine in the step size.
-For example, the Goldstein condition \citep{Goldstein1967} is a set of two inequalities, the Armijo condition and a curvature condition that prevents small step sizes, both of which are affine in the step size.
+{\bf Additional line search criteria.} Adaptive backtracking may be useful to enforce other conditions that are affine in the step-size.
+A prominent candidate are the Goldstein conditions \citep{Goldstein1967}, which comprise two inequalities that are affine in the step-size.
+Nonmonotone line search criteria \citep{grippo1986nonmonotone,zhang2004nonmonotone} also offer several candidates.

-Finally, we note that the violation of a condition can also be used indirectly to adjust step sizes.
-For example, to pick the degree to which a fixed \(\rho\) is exponentiated, potentially saving backtracking cycles.
+{\bf Additional algorithms and increasing step-sizes.} In this paper, we experimented with increasing step-sizes through memoryless line search, where the initial step-size is fixed for every iteration, but other schemes are possible.
+For example, adaptive adjustments can also be used to increase step-sizes.
+In addition, adaptive backtracking can replace regular backtracking in line search methods that increase the current step-size and then use it as the initial step-size, such as the two-way method \citep{Truong2021} and FISTA variants \citep{Scheinberg2014,Calatroni2019,Rebegoldi2022}.
+Also, it would be interesting to see how adaptive backtracking works together with schemes that handle problems where the strong convexity constant is unknown, namely restarting schemes \cite{Becker2011,ODonoghue2015,Aujol2024}.
+Finally, we note that the violation of a condition can also be used indirectly to adjust step-sizes, for example to pick the degree to which a fixed \(\rho\) is exponentiated, saving backtracking cycles.